syedasara231173/Autism-Prediction-in-ML-Using-Embeddings-/README.md

-# Autism-Prediction-in-ML-Using-Embeddings-
+# Autism Risk Prediction using Gene Symbol Embeddings
-n this project, we developed a machine learning pipeline to predict the likelihood of Autism Spectrum Disorder (ASD) based on genomic data.
-We focused on gene-level analysis by utilizing pre-trained gene symbol embeddings, which capture semantic and functional relationships between genes in a high-dimensional vector space.
+This project aims to predict the likelihood of Autism Spectrum Disorder (ASD) using machine learning models applied to gene symbol embeddings.
+Instead of relying on traditional categorical gene representations, we use vector embeddings that capture semantic and biological relationships between genes.
+These embeddings serve as numerical input features to train and evaluate ML models for classifying ASD-related genetic variants.

+# Key Features
+Gene Embedding Integration: Transformed gene symbols into high-dimensional vectors using pretrained embeddings.

+ASD Classification: Labeled dataset includes both pathogenic (ASD-associated) and benign variants.

+ML Models Used: Random Forest, SVM, and ensemble classifiers.

+Performance Evaluation: Focused on precision, recall, and F1-score for biomedical classification accuracy.

+Biological Relevance: Demonstrates how vectorized gene data can improve ASD risk prediction and genomic analysis.

+# Objective
+To explore the power of gene embeddings in enhancing autism risk prediction and demonstrate the applicability of ML in genomics.